cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 # Hashing to ristretto255 {#appx-ristretto255}

-ristretto255 {{I-D.irtf-cfrg-ristretto255-decaf448}} provides an abstract prime-order
+ristretto255 {{I-D.irtf-cfrg-ristretto255-decaf448}} provides a prime-order
 group based on Curve25519 {{!RFC7748}}.
 This section describes hash\_to\_ristretto255, which implements a random-oracle encoding to this group that has a uniform output distribution ({{term-rom}})